00Lucia00/Calculator.Rezorpages/README.md

 # Calculator

 A webb calculator made with a Razorpages framework.
-This assignment focused on XUnit testing and layered arcitatcture.
+This assignment focused on XUnit testing using FluantAssertion and layered arcitatcture.